Mikl-Kenko/rsschool-cv/cv.md

 Newbie with a passion for development.
 I am studying web technologies together with the Python language.
 I’m interested in Web Development because this occupation provides endless possibilities for professional growth.

-I believe, that my hardworking, responsible and ability to learn s will lead me through this path of becoming a professional.<br>
+I believe, that my hardworking, responsible and ability to learn will lead me through this path of becoming a professional.<br>

 ---